alessa-lou/bank_tech_test/README.md

 My approach:
 ============

-* wrote out the acceptance criteria as user stories (below)
+* Wrote out the acceptance criteria as user stories (below)
-* thought about the nouns and verbs in the user stories and converted those to classes/ methods
+* Thought about the nouns and verbs in the user stories and converted those to classes/ methods
-* feature tested in irb
+* Feature tested in irb
 * TDD unit tests

 Refactored after first submission:

 * More thorough tests (for different amounts, for not being able to deposit £0, etc)
-*
+* Extracted the Statement class

 User Stories
 ============